-This type of pruner is best for dead branches, twigs, and stems.
-It’s not suited for live stems, as the anvil can crush the soft tissue of the living plant.
+Anvil pruners are best for dead branches, twigs, and stems.
+They’re not suited for live stems, because the anvil can crush the soft tissue of the living plant.

 Ratchet pruners are similar to anvil pruners, except they have a mechanism that performs the cutting action in stages.

 This type of pruner works well for people with wrist issues.

 The blades are workhorses of your pruners.
 So, you want a pruner with good quality blades.